OpenTechStrategies/torque-sites/competitions/template/README.md

 16. Update all the files in the ansible and etl directories, replacing basically everything in angle brackets (`<>`) with the appropriate value.
     - For the `SIMPLESAMLURL_FROMMACFOUND`, you'll need the metadata url from macfound devops
-17. Update `<COMPETITIONNAME>.yaml` to remove any roles not to be included in this competition
+17. Update `<COMPETITION_NAME>.yaml` to remove any roles not to be included in this competition
-    - Please update the `COMPETITIONNAME.yaml` file in the template/ansible directory to include any new ones that have been added!
+    - Please update the `COMPETITION_NAME.yaml` file in the template/ansible directory to include any new ones that have been added!
 18. TODO: update compose-and-upload, using it as a shell
 18. TODO: git commit the new competition!
 18. TODO: Logo STUFF
 19. TODO: MediaWiki TorqueConfig stuff!
-20. TODO:
 18. Install locally, and test!